greenBalding/challenge-amigo-secreto_pt-main/README.md

 6.1.
 A language switch button was added, allowing users to easily switch between English and Portuguese.
 This dynamic feature enhances accessibility and personalizes the user experience.
 While it currently supports only two languages, the option to add more languages in the future remains open.

 6.2.
 A theme switch button was added, enabling users to toggle between the default theme and a "Nitro" theme.
 This feature offers a visually distinct experience by providing a different color scheme and layout.
 The development of this feature was assisted by GitHub Copilot, which provided code suggestions and improvements throughout the process.

+6.3.
+A secret friend assignment system was added to the Nitro theme.
+This feature allows users to see a list of the names that were added and have a directly associated secret friend.
+The function fires an alert if the number of friends is less than 2 and ensures that each person gets assigned a random friend, but never themselves.